 Rather than pull out of the local church, I want to suggest 2 radical options that I believe every family should consider before making a decision that Scripture warns us against (Heb 10:24-25).

-- Let’s face it – most people in this situation won’t need to move to another country – but it may require a significant sacrifice to position our family in a healthy, biblically functioning church, which long term will only prove to be a worthwhile blessing.
+I know this seems extreme to some, and in certain situations (caring for sick or elderly parents for example) it still may not be possible.
+However, when we consider the saints of old, or the Puritans for example - and the lengths they went to, and sacrifices they made to experience healthy, biblical church life – we have little excuse to make our own exceptions.
+Let’s face it – most people in this situation won’t need to move to another country – but it may require a significant sacrifice to position our family in a healthy, biblically functioning church, which long term will only prove to be a worthwhile blessing.
 We need to be firmly planted in a local church.
 If you can’t find one nearby, consider going wherever you need to, to find one.

-- Start A Church Right Where You Are!
+2. Start A Church Right Where You Are!

 For some families, the solution they are seeking is right before their eyes.
 A bunch of people meeting together for fellowship and a bible study is not a church.
 However, a biblical church doesn’t have to meet in a building.
 A true church simply needs to have biblically qualified elders and follow the pattern of Scripture for the local church.

 Is this something your family could consider?
 Are you a father reading this who meets the qualifications of an elder (Titus 1:5-9, 1 Tim 3:1-7, 1 Peter 5:1-4)?
 Could you not gather with other families in prayerful consideration of planting a church, allowing time for your suitability to be affirmed by other mature believers?
 Could you not engage in passionate and purposeful evangelism, bringing the gospel to the lost in your community – and then disciple them?

 If it doesn’t look like such an option is on the horizon, why not get a vision for the future?
 Are you raising up your sons, to be potential solutions to the problem you are facing in your day?
 Will they be equipped to lead a church, preach the Word, and share the gospel?
 There are many possibilities to be prayerfully considered.
 Are you daughters being nurtured with a clear vision for God’s purpose in the local church?
 Would they be suitably prepared to be the wife of a pastor or the mother of a pastor should this be God’s will for them?